GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 Simple Markers are generally used to create the symbols for most elements on a map.
 For example, simple markers are used to visualise streets, building outlines, waterbodies, administrative boundaries or other polygons.
 Most simple markers consist of a __fill__ and an __outline__.
 The shape of the marker is generally dependent on the type of vector data (point, polygon, or line).

-- The fill determines the fill color of the symbol.
-You can change the color and transparency.
+- The fill determines the fill colour of the symbol.
+You can change the colour and transparency.
 You are also able to make more complex fills such as a line pattern fill, or an SVG-symbol fill.
-- The outline determines the color, type, and thickness of the outline.
-Next to the color and transparency, the outline is significant to distinguish between the different elements.
-For example, thicker lines for roads usually signify roads of a higher order (such as highways), whereas thin dashed lines might signify footpaths, inaccessible to road vehicles.
+- The outline determines the colour, type, and thickness of the outline.
+Next to the colour and transparency, the outline is the most critical for distinguishing between different elements.
+For example, thicker lines for roads usually signify roads of a higher order (such as highways), while thin dashed lines might signify footpaths, inaccessible to road vehicles.

 <!--ADD: Examples-->